Part 2 of Hidden Gems on Simplifier.net That Make Your FHIR Work Easier

 - The third feature is my personal favorite, especially for validating long Bundle resources.
 It’s the option to view the output in XML.
 This view shows the validation results inline within the resource.

-Hitting the back button brings you to the resource, ready to be edited and tested again!
+Hitting the back button brings you to the resource, ready to edit and test again!

 From there, you can continue working on your resource and validation results by saving it to a snippet.
 This saves the resource to your own personal snippet collection, which is also convenient for sharing with others.